Lindy Ruff: Assistant coach

-Buffalo Sabres
+Buffalo Sabres (first tenure)

 Ruff was named the 15th head coach of the Buffalo Sabres on July 21, 1997.
 He joined a long list of former Sabres players who eventually became Sabres head coaches: Floyd Smith, Bill Inglis, Craig Ramsay, Jim Schoenfeld and Rick Dudley.
 He had immediate success in Buffalo, advancing to the Eastern Conference Finals in the 1997–98 season.

 In Ruff's second season as coach, the Sabres reached the 1999 Stanley Cup Finals before losing to the Dallas Stars in six games.
 The Stars' Brett Hull scored a goal deep into the third overtime.
 The following two seasons saw Ruff's Sabres lose in the first round to the Philadelphia Flyers and the second round to the Pittsburgh Penguins, respectively.

 Buffalo missed the playoffs in the three seasons preceding the 2004–05 NHL lockout amidst the team's bankruptcy and financial problems caused by the Adelphia Communications corporate scandal.
 After the lockout, Ruff led the Sabres to back-to-back Eastern Conference Finals appearances only to lose to the Carolina Hurricanes in 2006 and the Ottawa Senators in 2007.
 Ruff was the longest-tenured coach in the NHL and was rewarded with a three-year contract extension that had an option for a fourth season.

 Ruff is known for being blunt with the media.
-A well-known example of his bluntness were his comments regarding Toronto Maple Leafs player Darcy Tucker.
+A well-known example of his bluntness was his comments regarding Toronto Maple Leafs player Darcy Tucker.
 In his post-game interview following a questionable hit on Jochen Hecht, that knocked the Sabres centre out of the lineup for two weeks with a sprained ACL in the 2005–06 season, Ruff said, "I want him [Tucker] suspended."
 He also said, "I have not called the NHL office all year and I will call them ten times tomorrow."
 He called Tucker's hit "an absolute joke".

 On April 5, 2006, Ruff became the 31st coach in NHL history to win 300 games, and just the 16th to do so with only one team.
 Ruff led the Sabres to their most successful regular season ever in 2006–07 with a 53–22–7 record for a total of 113 points.

-Ruff was the winner of the 2005–06 Jack Adams Award for coach of the year in the NHL.
+Ruff was the winner of the 2005–06 Jack Adams Award as coach of the year in the NHL.
 Tom Renney of the New York Rangers and Peter Laviolette of the Carolina Hurricanes were also nominated.
+Ruff won by one vote over then Cup-winning coach Laviolette in what is the closest vote in the award's history.

 Ruff was again nominated for the Jack Adams Award in 2006–07.
 His nomination was the second time he has been a finalist for coach of the year.
 Alain Vigneault of the Vancouver Canucks won the honour; Ruff placed second in voting with 126 points to Vigneault's 134.